 It's October, and the holidays such as Thanksgiving and Christmas are on the horizon.
 If you are divorced and remarried and part of a blended family, you may be wondering how you will negotiate these or other holidays this year.
-In the past, have the holidays found you in a tug-of-war with competing heads of other families for your adult children's attendance?
+Have the holidays found you in a tug-of-war with competing heads of other families for your adult children's attendance like my husband and I have?

 We finally came up with a solution.